 - The Powerpuff Girls: Him once gives the girls such a test in a challenge, and although Blossom and Buttercup take the test seriously, they fail as a result.
 Bubbles passes, and it turns out she filled in the bubbles in the shape of a flower.

-- The Simpsons "How the Test Was Won:" Bart fills in the bubbles to write "slurp my snot" on a practice test for the upcoming Vice President's Assessment Test.
+- In "How the Test Was Won", Bart fills in the bubbles to write "slurp my snot" on a practice test for the upcoming Vice President's Assessment Test.

 - An episode of Action League Now has The Flesh getting kicked out of the league because he failed a first grade equivalency test after coloring the dots in the shape of a cat.
 The episode ends with him retaking the test and passing, because he colored the dots in the shape of a dog instead.